callmecavs/bricks.js/README.md

 Bricks instances are extended with [Knot.js](https://github.com/callmecavs/knot.js), a browser-based event emitter.
 Use the event emitter syntax to add and remove handlers for the events emitted by the API methods.
 Review the emitter syntax [here](https://github.com/callmecavs/knot.js#api).

-Bricks exposes the following methods and events:
+Bricks exposes the following methods, and corresponding events:

 * [pack](#pack)
 * [update](#update)